Liquidity in Competitive Dealer Markets: Equilibrium

 \subsection{Competitive Dealer Markets}

 Next, we apply Theorem~\ref{thm:Nash} to study liquidity in a competitive dealer market that we model by a large number of small homogenous dealers and clients.
-For simplicity, suppose that there are no noise traders ($K^N=0$), but $M \in \mathbb{N}$ dealers with common risk tolerance $\rho_d$ and $M$ clients with common risk tolerance $\rho_c$, all with equal mass $1/(2M)$.
-The customers have a common trading target $\xi^c \in \cS^2$, whereas the dealers have no trading targets ($\xi^d=0$) and therefore only trade to earn premia for providing liquidity.
+For simplicity, suppose that there are no noise traders ($K^N=0$), but $m_d M \in \mathbb{N}$ dealers with common risk tolerance $\rho_d$ and $m_c M$ clients with common risk tolerance $\rho_c>0$, all with equal mass $1/((m_d+m_c)M)$.
+That is, the dealers and clients make up fractions

+of the total number $(m_d+m_c)M$ of agents.
+This allows us to study the limiting behaviour of equilibrium prices and trading strategies as the number of agents becomes large for $M \to \infty$, while the fractions of dealers and clients remains fixed.\footnote{We are grateful to an anonymous referee for prompting us to pursue this extension with general rather than equal proportions of dealers and clients.} The clients have a common trading target $\xi^c \in \cS^2$, whereas the dealers have no trading targets ($\xi^d=0$) and therefore only trade to earn premia for providing liquidity.

 As is natural for an open market that describes interdealer trading, we assume that the individual trading frictions are zero for all dealers ($\lambda^a=0$) and infinite for the customers ($\lambda^a=\infty$).
 In summary, we then have